 Closing the Loop – SME manufacturers have to better understand the link between the shopfloor and their ERP system

 “Companies are starting to see the potential of it,” he says.
-“They are looking at things like embedding sensors and monitoring devices into their equipment to provide feedback and information on how their equipment is being used.
+“They are looking at things like embedding sensors and monitoring devices into their equipment.
+They understand just how important it is to know how their equipment is being used.
 Once the industry has fully understood what is possible it’s going to radically change the way products are designed in the future.”

-Worsman asks: “If a company is spending money, will they invest in ERP or spend it on making the shopfloor more automated for faster throughput?
+Worsman asks: “If a company is spending money, will they invest in ERP?
+Or spend it on automating the shopfloor for faster throughput?
 The ERP system will traditionally be the one to miss out.
 However, it’s important to realise there are gains to be had by joining the two together.”

-SMEs in particular stand to benefit from ‘closing the loop’ between the shopfloor and the ERP system, explains Worsman.
+SMEs in particular can benefit from ‘closing the loop’ between the shopfloor and the ERP system, explains Worsman.
 “Many SMEs have an ERP system and a shopfloor, but they’re two separate entities.
 The two don’t really talk to each other.
-They might be connected insofar as they measure the completion of jobs, but the actual machines in the factory are not connected to the ERP system.
+They might be connected in so far as they measure the completion of jobs, but the actual machines in the factory are not connected to the ERP system.

 “Companies now offer fully flexible products,” he says.
-“That makes the manufacturing process more difficult – the more configurability you offer a customer, the less standardised your production will be.
-The system has to enable the generation of product variations ‘on the fly’ before the production process starts.
+“This makes the manufacturing process even more difficult.
+The more options you offer a customer, the less standardised your production will be.
+The system has to generate product variations ‘on the fly’ before the production process starts.
 We have extended SAP Business One with that in mind.

 “Companies need to learn quicker and refine their process better, but most importantly they have to be able to plan ahead.
-They have to be responsive to a customer tailoring their product to the nth degree; it’s all well and good making a one-off product, but you have to be able to manufacture it as quickly and efficiently as a non-standard one.
+They have to be responsive to a customer tailoring their product to the nth degree.
+It’s all well and good making a one-off product, but you have to be able to manufacture it as quickly and efficiently as a non-standard one.
 Customers want what they want, and it’s not necessarily what’s on the shelf.”